 Use free weights that engage multiple muscle groups.
 For example, step-ups and split squats use the quads, glutes, hamstrings and calf muscles.
 Leg extensions only work the quads.
 Lat pull-downs and rowing use the upper back, biceps and triceps, but curls only work the biceps.

 Also, most people aren’t equally strong on both sides of the body.
 Your right leg may be stronger than your left leg and your left shoulder and arm may be stronger than your right shoulder and arm.
 Exercises that work one side of the body at a time help to improve muscle balance.
 For example, step-ups and split squats are better than regular squats.

 To get fitter you need to ask one part of your body, for example, cardio or legs, to do more than it’s used to doing, and then allow it to recover.
 Obviously, when you’re on duty and fighting fires you can’t schedule your hard and easy days.
 However, as much as you can, do your riding and your leg strength training on the same days so that the other days are complete recovery … unless the alarm goes off.

 You have weight-lifting equipment at the firehouse and use it; however, many roadies don’t like going to a gym.
 Roadies don’t have to — you can exercise all of the major muscle groups at home using simple equipment found around the house.
 For example, if you’re watching TV you could do a different type of exercise during each commercial break.

-My new eBook will describe in detail how best to use aerobic, intense aerobic and strength training to combat the effects of aging.
+My new eBook describes in detail how best to use aerobic, intense aerobic and strength training to combat the effects of aging.
 It will include over 20 specific strength exercises, illustrated with photos, which the reader can do at home as well as in a gym.
-Look for Anti-Aging: How You Can Slow the Aging Process later this month.
+Look for Anti-Aging: How You Can Slow the Aging Process.